asmodehn/complexity/PITCHME.md

 AND it can describe how to compose these contexts to form more complex contexts.

 The category of all categories is a category *Cat*

 ---

-## Take the time to think, ponder on 'stupid' questions :
+## Take the time
+Think, experiment, ponder on 'stupid' questions :

 @ul[spaced]
 - what is 0 ? in roman numerals ?